 Stephen Hough is regarded as a renaissance man of his time.
-Over the course of his career he has distinguished himself as a true polymath, not only securing a reputation as a uniquely insightful concert pianist but also as a writer and composer.
+Over the course of his career he has distinguished himself as a true polymath, not only securing a reputation as a uniquely insightful concert pianist, but also as a writer and composer.
 Mr. Hough is commended for his mastery of the instrument along with an individual and inquisitive mind which has earned him a multitude of prestigious awards and a long-standing international following.

-Stephen Hough has appeared with most of the major European and American orchestras and plays recitals regularly in major halls and concert series around the world.
-His recent engagements include recitals in Chicago, Hong Kong, London, New York’s Carnegie Hall, Paris, San Francisco, and Sydney; performances with the Czech, London, Los Angeles, and New York Philharmonics, the Chicago, Boston, Pittsburgh, San Francisco, St. Louis, Houston and Toronto symphonies, and the Cleveland, Philadelphia, Budapest Festival and Russian National Orchestras; and a performance televised worldwide with the Berlin Philharmonic and Sir Simon Rattle.
-He is also a regular guest at festivals such as Aldeburgh, Aspen, Blossom, Edinburgh, Hollywood Bowl, Mostly Mozart, Ravinia, Salzburg, Tanglewood, Verbier and the BBC Proms, where he has made over 20 concerto appearances.
+Stephen Hough has appeared with most of the major European and American orchestras and regularly plays recitals in major halls and concert series around the world.
+His recent engagements include recitals in Chicago, Hong Kong, London, New York’s Carnegie Hall and Lincoln Center, Paris, Boston, San Francisco, the Kennedy Center and Sydney; performances with the Czech, London and Los Angeles Philharmonics, the Chicago, Boston, Pittsburgh, San Francisco, Montreal, Detroit and Toronto symphonies, and the Cleveland, Philadelphia, Minnesota, Budapest Festival and Russian National Orchestras; and a performance televised worldwide with the Berlin Philharmonic and Sir Simon Rattle.
+He is also a regular guest at festivals such as Aldeburgh, Aspen, Blossom, Edinburgh, Hollywood Bowl, Mostly Mozart, Salzburg, Tanglewood, Verbier, Chicago’s Grant Park, Blossom, and the BBC Proms, where he has made over 20 concerto appearances.

 Many of Mr. Hough’s catalogue of over 50 albums have garnered international prizes including the Deutsche Schallplattenpreis, Diapason d’Or, Monde de la Musique, several Grammy nominations, eight Gramophone Magazine Awards including ‘Record of the Year’ in 1996 and 2003, and the Gramophone ‘Gold Disc’ Award in 2008, which named his complete Saint-Saens Piano Concertos as the best recording of the past 30 years.
-His 2012 recording of the complete Chopin Waltzes received the Diapason d’Or de l’Annee, France’s most prestigious recording award.
-His 2005 live recording of the Rachmaninoff Piano Concertos was the fastest selling recording in Hyperion’s history, while his 1987 recording of the Hummel concertos remains Chandos’ best-selling disc to date.
-Other recent releases include the piano concertos of Grieg and Liszt with Andrew Litton and the Bergen Philharmonic Orchestra, “Broken Branches: Compositions by Stephen Hough”, and “Stephen Hough’s French Album” featuring works by Faure, Ravel, Debussy, Poulenc and Mr. Hough’s own arrangements of works by Massenet and Delibes.
+Mr. Hough’s most recent releases, all for Hyperion, include the two Brahms Piano Concertos with the Salzburg Mozarteum Orchestra; ” Scriabin, Janacek – Sonatas and Poems”; Grieg Lyric Pieces; and the Dvorak and Schumann concertos with the City of Birmingham Symphony Orchestra led by Andris Nelsons.

-Published by Josef Weinberger, Mr. Hough has composed works for orchestra, choir, chamber ensemble, and solo piano.
-His Mass of Innocence and Experience and Missa Mirabilis were respectively commissioned by and performed at London’s Westminster Abbey and Westminster Cathedral.
-In 2012, the Indianapolis Symphony commissioned and performed Mr. Hough’s own orchestration of Missa Mirabilis, which was subsequently performed by the BBC Symphony as part of Mr. Hough’s residency with the orchestra.
-Mr. Hough has also been commissioned by the musicians of the Berlin Philharmonic, London’s National Gallery, Wigmore Hall, Le Musée de Louvre and Musica Viva Australia among others and he has performed his two piano sonatas, Sonata No. 1 (broken branches) and Sonata No. 2 (notturno luminoso) on recital programs in London, New York, St. Paul and Chicago.
+Published by Josef Weinberger, Mr. Hough has composed works for orchestra, choir, chamber ensemble and solo piano.
+His “Mass of Innocence and Experience” and “Missa Mirabilis” were respectively commissioned by and performed at London’s Westminster Abbey and Westminster Cathedral.
+In 2012, the Indianapolis Symphony commissioned and performed Mr. Hough’s own orchestration of “Missa Mirabilis,” which was subsequently performed by the BBC Symphony as part of Mr. Hough’s residency with the orchestra and recorded for Hyperion with the Colorado Symphony.
+Mr. Hough has also been commissioned by the musicians of the Berlin Philharmonic, London’s National Gallery, Wigmore Hall, Le Musée de Louvre and Musica Viva Australia among others and he has performed his two piano sonatas, “Sonata No. 1 (broken branches)” and “Sonata No. 2 (notturno luminoso)” on recital programs in London, New York, St. Paul and Chicago.

-Mr. Hough resides in London and is a visiting professor at the Royal Academy of Music and holds the International Chair of Piano Studies at his alma mater, the Royal Northern College in Manchester.
-To find out more about Mr. Hough, please visit his website www.stephenhough.com or Facebook fan page.
+Mr. Hough resides in London where he is a visiting professor at the Royal Academy of Music and holds the International Chair of Piano Studies at his alma mater, the Royal Northern College in Manchester.
+He is also a member of the faculty at The Juilliard School.
+To find out more about Mr. Hough, please visit his website www.stephenhough.com or his Facebook fan page.